-Although this work emphasises embodiment because spatial embodiment presents both the problems that need to be solved (including problems of manipulating, route-finding, building things, eating food, avoiding being eaten, finding shelter, etc.), it does not emphasise embodiment in the way that much current research in neuroscience and AI/Robotics does e.g. (Lungarella & Sporns, 2006; Berthoz, 2000), namely by focusing on the real-time dynamic interaction with the environment.
+Although this work emphasises embodiment, because spatial embodiment presents both the problems that need to be solved (including problems of manipulating, route-finding, building things, eating food, avoiding being eaten, finding shelter, etc.), it does not emphasise embodiment in the way that much current research in neuroscience and AI/Robotics does e.g. (Lungarella & Sporns, 2006; Berthoz, 2000), namely by focusing on the detailed morphology of a species or the real-time dynamic interaction with the environment.
 That is certainly a problem for all organisms.
-What is special about the organisms we regard as most intelligent (including humans, primates, some birds, octopuses) seems to be their relatively unusual ability to use an understanding of the structure of the environment to select goals, to create plans, to carry out plans, and to control their behaviour in a productively lazy way: not being driven simply by the physics of the environment and their own morphology, but in part by using information acquired by perception of structures to reasoning about structures and future possible and impossible processes (Sloman, 2009b).
+What is special about the organisms we regard as most intelligent (including humans, primates, some birds, octopuses) seems to be their relatively unusual ability to use an understanding of the structures and potential in the environment for purposes of deliberation rather than action, e.g. selecting goals, and creating plans, as well as carrying out plans.
+They can control their behaviour in a productively lazy way: not driven simply by the physics of the environment and their own morphology (like a ball going down a helter-skelter), but in part by using information acquired by perception of structures to reason (mathematically) about structures and future possible and impossible processes (Sloman, 2009c).